datayana/datayana.github.io/pages/study/buddhism/matika_acceptance_view.md

     - [PE4](#pe4---4-sutta­vicaya­catut­tha­bhūmi)
 - [C. Mapping "know for yourself"](#c-mapping-know-for-yourself)

-**Objectives** - This page will just enumerate and deep dive into the occurences of this list in the Canon.
+**Objectives** - This page will just enumerate and deep dive into the occurrences of this list in the Canon.
 This will be used later (hopefully) for a commentary on the modernist interpretations of the Kalama Sutta.

 **Structure** - To support this future commentary, this document will:
 - Section A: define the list we used as reference,
-- Section B: locate, as exhaustively as possible, all the full or partial occurences of the list in the pali canon,
+- Section B: locate, as exhaustively as possible, all the full or partial occurrences of the list in the pali canon,
-- Section C: examine, in the surrounding of those occurences of the matika, terms that are related to the expression "when you know for yourself" in the Kalama Sutta.
+- Section C: examine, in the surrounding of those occurrences of the matika, terms that are related to the expression "when you know for yourself" in the Kalama Sutta.

 **Future additions** to this document will (hopefully) include:
-- polishing and publishing the code used to locate the occurences from the [Sutta Central](https://suttacentral.net/) corpus,
+- polishing and publishing the code used to locate the occurrences from the [Sutta Central](https://suttacentral.net/) corpus,
-- adding a section for the occurences of the terms related to "when you know for yourself" in other suttas.
+- adding a section for the occurrences of the terms related to "when you know for yourself" in other suttas.

 **Thanks** - The author wants to express the deepest thanks to [Sutta Central](https://suttacentral.net/) for their amazing work of collecting and maintaining an online version of the Pali Canon, and to all the translators, famous or not, that have provided versions of the texts in english.